Nigel Tufnel: 2011 Nigel Tufnel Day

-In the run-up to 2011 Spinal Tap fans created a movement to make 11/11/11 "Nigel Tufnel Day."
-The movement was organised by The Nigel Tufnel Day Appreciation Society and Quilting Bee in Favor of Declaring & Observing 11 November 2011 as Nigel Tufnel Day (in Recognition of Its Maximum Elevenness).
+In the run-up to 2011, Spinal Tap fans created a movement to make 11/11/11 "Nigel Tufnel Day."
+The movement was organised by The Nigel Tufnel Day Appreciation Society and Quilting Bee in Favour of Declaring & Observing 11 November 2011 as Nigel Tufnel Day (in Recognition of Its Maximum Elevenness).
 The theme of Nigel Tufnel Day was to take whatever you are doing on that day and "turn it up to 11".